BachkarTeju/Bachkar-Tejashri/README.md

-# Hello...
+# Hey there, I'm [Tejashri Bachkar],
-      i'm Tejashri Bachkar, a ambitious & determined student of GCOERA.focusing on my passion towards the Software developer. i have a sufficient knowldge of java, machine learning,c++/Diligent professional with Bachlor of engineering in computer science.
+       A ambitious & determined student of GCOERA.focusing on my passion towards the Software developer. i have a sufficient knowldge of java, machine learning,c++/Diligent professional with Bachlor of engineering in computer science.
 I like to collaborate and solving problems.
 ## Things I am passionate about
 * java 🤖
 * machine learning ❤️